defx/dynamo/README.md

     /* a dictionary of functions that synchronously update state */ },
   node: {
-    /* a dictionary of functions that update individual node attributes and properties as a side-effect of state transitions */
+    /* a dictionary of functions that update individual node attributes and properties as a side-effect of every state transition */
   },
 })
 ```